 Getting a Car Loan in the Future

-With a repossession listed on your credit report, it will be challenging to get credit in the future.
+With a repossession listed on your credit reports, it will be challenging to get credit in the future.
 Car loans will be restricted to lenders with extremely lax guidelines.
 This means you won’t be able to borrow as much, and you’ll have to pay exorbitant interest rates.

 If you can’t get approved for a car loan or can’t afford your car payments, you might have to save up and pay cash for a cheap car.
 It might not sound ideal, but getting yourself into a high-interest car loan with expensive car payments could be setting yourself up for difficulty once again.